gsxbl/ind320/README.md

 ```

 ### Modules/
-Contains per v2.0, some custom functions for streamlit-cached reading of csv-files and a custom `Mongo` class to connect to MongoDB.
+Contains per v3.0, `analysis.py` with tailored plot functions, `session.py` for persisting variables in Streamlit and keep entry point arbitrary and `db.py` with a custom `MongoDB` handler.

 ### Notebooks/
 All notebooks used to document development will be published here.

 ### Pages/
-Contains per v2.0, five different pages as per task description
+Contains per v3.0, 6 different pages as per task description.
+Naming convention used to reflect task description.

-### Data
-This folder contains the supplied data for use in compulsory assignment 1, which corresponds to v1.0.

 ### Main.py
 This file contains the main entry point for the application, and renders the front page.